ericoporto/ags-manual-wiki/acintro3.md

 **Scripting tutorial**

-Now might be a good time to check out the scripting tutorial to get a better understanding of what your script code is doing.
+Now might be a good time to check out the [Scripting Tutorial](ScriptingTutorialPart1) to get a better understanding of what your script code is doing.
 Alternatively, finish off this tutorial first and then check out the scripting tutorial.